redis/redis/design-documents/REDIS-CLUSTER.md

     192.168.1.1:6379
     192.168.1.2:6379

-We add a new node 192.168.1.3:6379 via the LPUSH operation.
+We add a new node `192.168.1.3:6379` via the `LPUSH` operation.

-We can imagine that the 1024 hash slots are assigned equally among the two inital nodes.
+We can imagine that the 1024 hash slots are assigned equally among the two initial nodes.
 In order to add the new (third) node what we have to do is to move incrementally 341 slots form the two old servers to the new one.

 For now we can think that every hash slot is only stored in a single server, to generalize the idea later.